 - Gases – such as oxygen, carbon dioxide, and ethylene

 - Product tampering

 - Legal/regulated information on the package label includes net quantity declaration, ingredients listing, nutritional label, health claims, and reduced-calorie or “lite” statements.
-These fall under Fair Packaging and Labeling Act, and Nutrition Label and Education Act.
+These fall under the Fair Packaging and Labeling Act, and the Nutrition Label and Education Act.

-- Emotional/motivational/selling information is intended to gain attention and help sell the product such as purchase incentives (tear-off coupons), recipes, contests, logos, color, overall design, photographic images and illustrations.
+- Emotional/motivational/selling information is intended to gain attention and help sell the product, such as purchase incentives (tear-off coupons), recipes, contests, logos, color, overall design, photographic images, and illustrations.